 Growing up, it simply wouldn’t be Christmas without that orange and black striped box of Turtles chocolates.
-We would save it especially for Christmas Eve and devour them while opening presents after Mass under the twinkling glow of a Christmas Tree.
-Over the years the branding changed, the Turtles got smaller, and you got less and less in a box.
+We would save it especially for Christmas Eve and devour them while opening presents after Mass under the twinkling glow of a Christmas tree.
+However, over the years the branding changed, the Turtles got smaller, and you got less and less in a box.

 How to Make Homemade Turtles Candy

 Start by setting out your pecans in small clusters on a baking sheet lined with parchment paper or a silicone mat.
-Then add the caramel ingredients in a sauce pan.
+Then add the caramel ingredients to a saucepan.
 This is where things can go wrong.
 As soon as the mixture starts boiling, start a timer for exactly 7 minutes.

 If I’ve made you nervous, take the caramel off the stove at 6 minutes and 30 seconds.